 What is a Protective Order?

-A protective order is a civil court order issued to prevent continuing acts of family violence.
+A protective order is a civil court order issued to prevent continuing acts of family violence, sexual assault, human trafficking or stalking.

-Family violence is basically defined as any act by one member of a family or household intended to physically harm another member, a serious threat of physical harm, or the abuse of a child.
+Family violence (sometimes called Domestic Violence) is basically defined as (1) any act by one member of a family or household intended to physically harm another member, (2) a serious threat of physical harm, or (3) the abuse of a child.

 Family includes blood relatives or relatives by marriage, former spouses, parents (married or not) of the same child, foster parents and foster children, or any member or former member of a household (people living in the same house, related or not).